xuanvietcse/pulse_oximetry/docs/README.md

 2. **Display for Sp02 and Heart Rate value:** User can view the SpO2 and Heartbeat on 0.92" OLED screen.

-3. **Build-in memory for each measurement:** Store the Heartbeat, SpO2 and the time of each session.
-User can review them on the GUI.

 <a id="3-usages"></a>

 ## 3. Usages